felixlopz/hubrise-test-task/content/developers/en/authentication.md

 The `access_token` returned by `GET /oauth2/v1/token` is specific to a given client and a given location.
 Re-authorising the same location with the same client always returns the same token.

+---

-**Important**: if a different catalog (or customer list) is selected when re-authorising the location, the token will no longer allow access to the former catalog (or customer list) when the new authorisation completes.
+**IMPORTANT NOTE**: if a different catalog (or customer list) is selected when re-authorising the location, the token will no longer allow access to the former catalog (or customer list) when the new authorisation completes.

+---

 You can bypass this behaviour and force a new token to be issued by passing a `device_id` parameter when redirecting the user to the authorisation page, eg: